noschix/noschix/README.md

 ## Hi there I'm [Noah](https://noahraissi.com) 👋

 Technology has been my passion since childhood, inspiring me to create solutions that touch lives.
-My early experiences, such as developing one of the first educational apps for the German iOS App Store and participating in hackathons, have laid the foundation for my entrepreneurial aspirations.
-I wholeheartedly believe in the power of technology to shape our world and am committed to contributing meaningfully to the digital transformation across industries.

-With my most recent works, I have further aligned my skills with my goals.
-As a Project & Product Manager and UI/X Designer, I have actively contributed to shaping digital healthcare applications, focusing on user-centric innovations that resonate with end-users.
-Through this experience, I've gained a deeper appreciation for different skillsets, and I've realized the significance of collaboration and constant learning when it comes to driving impactful digital solutions.

 ### Let's shape the planet into a more digitalized and better place. 🚀